How to Be Effective In Mindful Parenting

 Providing such undivided attention means that you’re more attentive, aware, kind, and understanding in your interactions with your child.

-Mindful parenting will help you to foster a healthy parent-child relationship and improve family-focused preventive interventions that will be beneficial during your child’s transition to adolescence.
+Mindful parenting will help you foster a healthy parent-child relationship.
+It will improve family-focused preventive interventions.
+These interventions will be beneficial during your child’s transition to adolescence.

-It allows you to you engage with your child in the present moment and not let your emotions or trauma from your past or fear of the future affect your reactions.
+It allows you to engage with your child in the present moment.
+Your past emotions or trauma will not affect your reactions.
+Fear of the future will also not influence you.

-You may still respond with anger or frustration, but your response comes from a more informed place rather than a purely automatic one.
+You may still respond with anger or frustration.
+However, your response comes from a more informed place.
+It is not purely automatic.

 Read Everyday Blessings: The Inner Work of Mindful Parenting